Stone Park, Illinois: History

 In 2014 the Village of Stone Park celebrated its 75th anniversary.
 On April 26, 1939, the Village of Stone Park was incorporated.
 Since then, it has grown from 50 homes to over 800 homes and from hundreds of residents to thousands, of which many still live in the Village from the day of incorporation.

 In 2013 the Missionary Sisters of St. Charles Borromeo Scalabrinians and community residents in Stone Park celebrated victory in preventing a strip club, called Get It, from opening next to the convent.

 In 2010, a strip club developer sued the village, alleging that officials had tried to extort cash and part ownership of the club in exchange for approval to build the facility.
 Although most of the village ordinances were unchallenged by the suit, the village agreed to repeal or amend some ordinances as part of a settlement.
 These included a local ordinance similar to the state statute that created a 1000 ft buffer zone between adult entertainment businesses and schools, parks, churches and residential areas.

 The Stone Park mayor said that the village chose not to defend against the lawsuit because it would cost $500,000.

 Notable residents of Stone Park have included Screen Actors Guild actor and author Ted Zalewski, foremost U.S. interpreter of Teddy Roosevelt.

 In 2020, after a failed unionization attempt, the village outsourced its fire protection services to nearby Melrose Park, Illinois, rendering the village as one of the municipalities in the United States without a fire department of its own.

 Geography

 Stone Park is located at (41.904330, -87.880486).

 According to the 2010 census, Stone Park has a total area of 0.34 sqmi, all land.
 This makes Stone Park the smallest incorporated community in all of Cook County by size.

 Demographics

-As of the 2020 census there were 4,576 people, 1,350 households, and 1,238 families residing in the village.
-The population density was 13,302.33 PD/sqmi.
-There were 1,382 housing units at an average density of 4,017.44 /sqmi.
-The racial makeup of the village was 15.47% White, 3.52% African American, 2.12% Native American, 0.96% Asian, 0.02% Pacific Islander, 54.28% from other races, and 23.62% from two or more races.
-Hispanic or Latino of any race were 89.31% of the population.
+As of the 2020 census, there were 4,576 people in the village.